optframe/optframe-rust/README.md

 ## Acknowledgements

-I appreciate all advices from friends and students, specially Eduardo and Victor, for motivating me to create this OptFrame port as quickly as possible.
+I appreciate all advices from friends and students, specially Eduardo (from [dbofmmbt/optimum](https://github.com/dbofmmbt/optimum)) and Victor, for motivating me to create this OptFrame port as quickly as possible.

 ## License